This cauliflower chocolate cake might be the most “out there” recipe I’ve ever posted.

 Watch their shocked reactions when you reveal the hidden ingredient: cauliflower!

-Originally, I was hoping to save the recipe for The Chocolate Covered Katie Cookbook.
+Originally, I was hoping to save the recipe for my new vegan cookbook.

 But I can’t keep it to myself.